Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Data Sets and Uncertainty Assignments

 \subsection{Quadratic Representation}

-As discussed in Sec.~\ref{secintro}, working with $\log_{10} S(E)$ substantially reduces the dynamic range spanned by the experimental data and leads to uncertainties that are approximately Gaussian.
+As discussed in Sec.~\ref{secintro}, working with \(\log_{10} S^{*}(E)\) substantially reduces the dynamic range spanned by the experimental data.
+It also gives a natural statistical representation of the uncertainties, because many normalization and systematic effects enter approximately as relative, or multiplicative, uncertainties in \(S^{*}(E)\).
+Taking the logarithm converts such multiplicative variations into additive deviations in \(y(E)=\log_{10}S^{*}(E)\).
 This representation facilitates a statistically stable combination of datasets obtained using different experimental techniques.